![]() |

 Upon receipt of the submission, an electronic confirmation of receipt is sent to the Author.

-The papers are assessed by three reviewers, including at least one member of the ARCS Editorial Committee and one external expert nominated by the members of the Editorial Committee.
+The papers are assessed by three reviewers, including at least one member of the ARCS Editorial Committee and one external expert nominated by the members of the Editorial Board.
 The evaluation process is anonymous – the list of external experts who took part in our peer review process on each given year is published in the journal on the following year.

-the paper is refused.
+The paper is refused.

-the paper is refused with an invitation to resubmit a new version: the Editorial Committee informs the Author of the improvements required, and the Author has two weeks to inform the Committee of how they wish to respond.
+The paper is refused with an invitation to resubmit a new version: the Editorial Committee informs the Author of the improvements required, and the Author has two weeks to inform the Committee of how they wish to respond.
 If the Author wishes to proceed with the improvements recommended, he/she then has a two-to-six-months period to submit a new version of the paper.
 The second version of the paper is then evaluated by the same experts who had reviewed the first version.

-the paper is accepted subject to corrections or modifications: the Editorial Committee informs the Author of the improvements required.
+The paper is accepted subject to corrections or modifications: the Editorial Committee informs the Author of the improvements required.
 The Author has between two weeks and two months to implement these modifications, depending on their size.

-the paper is accepted.
+The paper is accepted.

 When some modifications are required, provided that the Author(s) and peer reviewer(s) agree to do so, their anonymity may be lifted in order to enable them to develop a constructive dialogue, as per the model promoted by the journal Nouvelles perspectives en sciences sociales.